Tejasb11802/sponsorlift/README.md

 ## Case study

-Golden State Warriors × IREN Limited jersey patch, announced June 25, 2026 — the richest jersey sponsorship deal in North American sports history (~$50M/year).
+Golden State Warriors × IREN Limited jersey patch, announced June 25, 2026, the richest jersey sponsorship deal in North American sports history (~$50M/year).
 Real, publicly documented event, used as the basis for every analysis below.

 ## What's real vs. simulated

-This distinction is deliberate and disclosed everywhere it matters, not buried in a footnote — a measurement platform's numbers are only trustworthy if you know what's underneath them.
+This distinction is deliberate and disclosed everywhere it matters, not buried in a footnote, a measurement platform's numbers are only trustworthy if you know what's underneath them.

 | Component | Status | Why |
 |---|---|---|